What is a wedge anchor?

 How do I install a wedge anchor?

 Simply assemble the correct tools and materials, drill a hole, install the anchor, and finish it with a hammer and torque wrench.
-For detailed installation instructions, please visit our Tips & Tricks page and view this video
+For detailed installation instructions, please visit our Tips & Tricks page.

 What size hole should I drill?